Munchkin cat breed information and advice

 How to care for a Munchkin cat

 Munchkins cats are low maintenance and easy to care for.
-And like any cat, to keep them tip top, you should make sure they have a balanced diet and plenty of exercise.
+And like any cat, you should make sure they have a balanced diet, plenty of exercise and regular grooming.
+Munchkin cats are also extremely active, so access to fresh water at all times is a must.

 Feeding and nutrition

-Make sure you provide your Munchkin cat with a nutritious diet.
+Munchkin cats may be tiny, but their appetite is large.
+Make sure you provide your Munchkin with a complete and balanced diet.
 If you buy your kitten from a breeder, they should be able to tell you how often and how much you should feed your cat.
-Try to feed your Munchkin the same cat food and at the same time every day.
+Try to feed your Munchkin cat the same type of food and at the same time every day.
 You can also ask your vet which cat food they recommend, and how much to feed your pet.

 Grooming

-Their grooming needs are minimal - short-haired cats just need a brush or comb once a week.
+Munchkin cats can be short-haired with a medium plush or long-haired with silky fur.
+Still, their grooming needs are minimal.
+Short-haired Munchkin cats just need a brush or comb once a week.
+Long-haired Munchkins will need to be groomed more frequently to keep their coats mat-free.
 You could also use a grooming glove if your cat doesn’t like being brushed or combed.
-Long-haired Munchkins will need to be groomed more frequently to keep their coats mat-free.
-If they get very dirty, you can give them a bath using a special shampoo.
+If they get very dirty, you can give them a bath using a pet friendly shampoo.

 Training